 Thread Together was founded in 2012 by Andie Halas, former Director of Seafolly.
 Through her experience within the fashion industry she saw the potential for unsold clothes to support people in need.
 By collaborating with some of Australia’s largest clothing suppliers and social service agencies, Thread Together changes not just the future of the clothes but also the futures of people in crisis.
 Through Thread Together, companies with too much, can give to people that have too little.

 When we first started our focus was to provide grassroots support to charity initiatives by providing clothing for activities such as community market days.
-Today, we continue to support charities through our ‘Wardrobe’ initiatives and out-reach centres.
-Our wardrobes and out-reach centres aim to create an authentic shopping experience and give those in need the ability to find and choose their own outfits.
+Today, we continue to support charities through our Wardrobe Initiatives and Clothing Hubs.
+Our wardrobes and Clothing Hubs aim to create an authentic shopping experience and give those in need the ability to find and choose their own outfits.
 This in turn helps them to regain dignity and pride.